CoRMapp/screver-api-docs/source/includes/skiline.md

 answer.
 On success initialization - param would be removed from ULR by system.

+### Allow execute meta query (survey multi-sessions per one device)

+By default, Screver support only one session per survey and device, Company level config "allowExecuteMetaQuery" could extend this behavior, if "allowExecuteMetaQuery" flag is active, then would be possible to "load" prev. results that are matched by meta params.

+**Usage examples**:

+User have 3 different survey results, passed once per day.

+Example meta params for results initialization:

+1st day: `?meta.userId=1&meta.date=01.12.23`

+2nd day: `?meta.userId=1&meta.date=02.12.23`

+3rd day: `?meta.userId=1&meta.date=03.12.23`.

+Now would be possible to load and modify "old" sessions with new URL flag **executeMetaQuery**:

+URL with following params, would open 1st day session in browser - result ready for modifications:

+`?meta.userId=1&meta.date=01.12.23&executeMetaQuery=true`

+Load result for 2nd day:

+`?meta.userId=1&meta.date=02.12.23&executeMetaQuery=true`

+At the same time your current session without **executeMetaQuery** would remain the same, no actions needed.

+**NOTE**: all meta params that had been passed to result on initialization stage, should be present in URL with **executeMetaQuery** flag.

+If meta-query had not matched prev. result, default browser session would be loaded inside.

+Example:

+Not full meta-query: (**meta.userId** is not present) would load current browser session.
+`?meta.date=02.12.23&executeMetaQuery=true`

 ## API: Get list of results by meta

 Return list of results by meta query, useful to understand if user had already passed survey, or build custom widget